vinayms/data-lake-spark/README.md

     log_data/2018/11/2018-11-12-events.json
     log_data/2018/11/2018-11-13-events.json

 ### Project Structure
 etl.py - ETL script to read data from S3, processes that data using Spark, and writes them back to S3

 dl.cfg - Before running the project add your AWS credentials.

-spark-data-lake-etl.ipynb - Is Jupyter notepad used on AWS JupyterLab to evaluate and write code logic.
-To run this notebook sections AWS credentials needs to be added in the begining.
+spark-data-lake-etl.ipynb - Is Jupyter notebook used and tested on AWS JupyterLab to evaluate and write code logic.

 data - sample local json data for testing.